Christopher Landon (filmmaker): Career

 Landon became a creative voice behind the Paranormal Activity film series, writing Paranormal Activity 2 (2010), Paranormal Activity 3 (2011), Paranormal Activity 4 (2012), and Paranormal Activity: Next of Kin (2021).
-Landon also directed and wrote the franchise spinoff, Paranormal Activity: The Marked Ones, which was released in 2014.
+Landon also directed and wrote the franchise spinoff Paranormal Activity: The Marked Ones, which was released in 2014.

 Landon's next film was Scouts Guide to the Zombie Apocalypse (2015).
-He then wrote and directed Viral (2016), Happy Death Day (2017), Happy Death Day 2U (2019), and Freaky (2020).
+He then co-wrote Viral (2016), and wrote and directed Happy Death Day (2017), Happy Death Day 2U (2019), and Freaky (2020).

 In August 2023, Landon was announced to direct Scream 7, the seventh installment in the Scream franchise.
-Landon announced on December 23, 2023, that he was no longer associated with the sequel, saying: "I guess now is as good a time as any to announce I formally exited Scream 7 weeks ago.
+However, Landon announced on December 23, 2023 that he was no longer associated with the sequel, saying: "I guess now is as good a time as any to announce I formally exited Scream 7 weeks ago.
 It was a dream job that turned into a nightmare.
 And my heart did break for everyone involved.
 Everyone.
 But it's time to move on."
+He later explained that without Melissa Barrera, who was fired in November due to her pro-Palestinian social media posts about the Gaza war, the film he had signed on to direct no longer existed, and therefore there was no reason for him to continue.
+Though Landon had no involvement with the studio's actions, he faced backlash and harassment from some Barrera fans online, to the point of having threats leveled against him and his family: "People were threatening to kill me and my family, to the point where the FBI was getting involved.
+I got messages saying, 'I'm going to find your kids, and I'm going to kill them because you support child murder.'
+The head of security at various studios and the FBI had to examine the threats."